 Here at Nativity there are numerous ways to engage in stewardship activities.
 You can support us financially and give your time and your talents to our many volunteer activities.

-If you would like to volunteer your time and talent, please email Melissa at firstname.lastname@example.org.
+If you would like to volunteer your time and talent, please email Jill at firstname.lastname@example.org.
 WE NEED YOU!

 There are different ways to support us financially as well: